MadSP-McDaniel/eipsim/README.md

 # Requirements/Dependencies

+*Note:* This artifact includes traces via [Git LFS](https://git-lfs.com/), which must be installed for tests to work.

 EIPSim can run on any recent amd64 or arm64 CPU.
 Go tests are run in parallel; we recommend 4GB of memory per vCPU (Our tests were performed on an AWS `m6i.4xlarge` with 16 vCPU and 64GB memory).
 If you have insufficient memory, you can change the number of parallel jobs using the `-parallel n` flag.

 EIPSim requires Go 1.18 or later.
 Dependencies (tools for decompressing input data) can be installed using